romainducrocq/wheelcc/README.md

 The wheelcc C compiler supports a large subset of C17 (International Standard ISO/IEC 9899:2018), for which it has it's own built-in preprocessor, frontend, IR, optimization and backend.
 It emits x86-64 AT&T assembly for GNU/Linux and MacOS, which is then assembled with as and linked with ld. wheelcc is written in C, depends only on Glibc, POSIX and bash, and builds to a standalone executable + a driver.
 It also builds in C++.

-## Migrating to C (work in progress)

-wheelcc is implemented in C++, but wouldn't it be nice if it was written in plain C?
-So let's try to do that, and migrate the codebase to C!
-As of now, the project has already been cleaned up a lot to reduce the usage of C++ features and keep the project close to a C-style implementation.
-The rest of the migration will happen on branch `cpp2c/develop` until complete.
-Here is the planned roadmap:
-- [x] Clean up all easely removable C++ features (classes, templates, overloads, namespaces, ...)
-- [x] Replace throwing exceptions in user error handling with progragating error codes
-- [x] Replace C++ strings and std collections with C alternatives ([sds](https://github.com/antirez/sds) and [stb_ds](https://github.com/nothings/stb/blob/master/stb_ds.h))
-- [x] Replace single inheritance data structures with tagged unions for AST algebraic datatypes
-- [x] Replace smart pointers with manual memory management for runtime polymorphism

 ## Usage

 ### Distros